techidaily/site-win11/source/_posts/addressing-unresponsive-task-issues-in-windows-os.md

  WMIC (or Windows Management Instrumentation Command-line) is another powerful tool for terminating processes on Windows.
 Again, you'll need to know the exact name of the process you want to kill.
 Once you have that, use the following steps to terminate the process with WMIC.

-1. Use any of your preferred methods to[open Command Prompt with administrative privileges](https://www.makeuseof.com/windows-run-command-prompt-admin/) .
+1. Use any of your preferred methods to [open Command Prompt with administrative privileges](https://www.makeuseof.com/windows-run-command-prompt-admin/) .
 2. Paste the following command in the console, replace**ProcessName** with the actual name of the process you want to terminate, and press**Enter** .
 `wmic process where name='processname.exe' delete`
 ![Terminate Process With WMIC](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/terminate-process-with-wmic.jpg)

 ## 5\.
 Use a Task Manager Alternative

- Finally, if none of the solutions help with the "unable to terminate process" error, you can consider using a[Task Manager alternative on Windows](https://www.makeuseof.com/tag/5-powerful-alternatives-windows-task-manager/) .
+ Finally, if none of the solutions help with the "unable to terminate process" error, you can consider using a [Task Manager alternative on Windows](https://www.makeuseof.com/tag/5-powerful-alternatives-windows-task-manager/) .
 If you're looking for something with more power, Process Explorer is a solid choice.

 1. [Download Process Explorer](https://learn.microsoft.com/en-us/sysinternals/downloads/process-explorer) on your computer.
 2. Double-click the**procexp64.exe** to open Process Explorer.